jmielkeway/ccos4rbpi_volume0/chapter04/caches.md

                                     MAIR(0b10111011, MT_NORMAL_WT)
 ```

-We have also made some updates to table-walk cachability in `TCR_EL1`.
+We have also made some updates to table-walk cacheability in `TCR_EL1`.
 We conclude by enabling the caches in [arch/arm64/main.S](code0/arch/arm64/main.S).
-Before setting the bits in `SCTLR_EL1`, there are two subtle cache cleaning operations we perform, both in the `__create_page_tables` routine.
+Before setting the bits in `SCTLR_EL1`, there are two cache cleaning operations we perform, both in the `__create_page_tables` routine.
 We clean the cache entries for the page tables, once before populating them, and once after:

 ```asm
 __create_page_tables: